-The finding of this study,whichpenicillin as a group was the most commonly used for self medicationswas in agreement with the observations made by Fadare and Tamuno.25 This may be explained by the fact that Penicillin were among the earlier antibiotic that are still clinically relevant currently because of their broad spectrum of activities, less side effects, affordability, safety profile and efficacy.26 Among the group, amoxicillin was the most frequently cited, a finding reechoing reports in previous studies.21, 20, 19Saving money, time and presence of left over drugs as reasons for selfmedication were quite higher than 44, 19 and 16% respectively reported in Karachi.27 This may be explained by prevailing economic recession being experience in the country.
-A good proportion of participants admit lack of confidence in health care providers prompted them to selfmedication which differed from finding in Lagos.28
+The finding of this studyshowed thatpenicillin as a group was the most commonly used for self- medications.
+This was in accordance with the observations made by Fadare and Tamuno.25 This may be explained by the fact that Penicillin were among the earlier antibiotic that are still clinically relevant currently because of their broad spectrum antibacterial activities, less side effects, affordability, safety profile and efficacy.26 Among the penicillin group, amoxicillin was the most frequently cited, a finding reechoing reports in previous studies.21, 20, 19Saving money, time and presence of left over drugs as reasons for self-medication were quite higher than 44, 19 and 16% respectively reported in Karachi.27 This may be explained by prevailing economic recession being experienced in the country.
+A good proportion of participants admit lack of confidence in health care providers prompted them to self-medication which differed from finding in Lagos.28

-On the awareness of dangers associated with selfmedication, the finding of this study is higher than 51.2% reported in India.29 This is really encouraging and strengthens hope of improved rational drug use as the respondents were the future captains of health care delivery system.
-It was heartwarming also that majority of respondents procured their drugs from approved designations.
-Previous study in the study area has documented nonmedical students university students tend to purchase their drugs from unauthorized outlets.30
+On the awareness of dangers associated with self-medication, the finding of this study is higher than 51.2% reported in India.29 This is really encouraging and strengthens hope of improved rational drug use as the respondents were the future captains of health care delivery system.
+It was encouraging that majority of respondents procured their drugs from approved designations.
+Previous studies in the study area has documented that non-medical students of University tend to purchase their drugs from unauthorized outlets.30

-No association was observed between antibiotic selfmedication and gender, marital status or course of study.
-This finding was slightly different from what was documented earlier that female students were more inclined to self medication than their male counterpart.
+There was no association observed between antibiotic self-medication withgender, marital status or course of study.
+This finding was different from what was documented earlier that female students were more inclined to self- medication than their male counterpart.
 [19] [24]

 Conclusion

-This study has revealed high prevalence of antimicrobial self medication among undergraduate paramedical students of UsmanuDanfodiyo University.
-No association was established of the self medication with gender, marital status or course of study.
-There is need for any intervention study to stem the tide of selfmedication.
+This study has revealed high prevalence of antimicrobial self- medication among undergraduate paramedical students of UsmanuDanfodiyo University.
+No association was established with the self- medication with gender, marital status or course of study.
+There is need for any intervention study to stem the tide of self-medication.

 Conflict of interest: none

-Ref
+References

 World Health Organization.
 The role of pharmacist in self-care and self medication; 2011